MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/index.md

     > Keep your functions as simple as possible.
 In the above example, you'll notice that not _all_ functions have descriptions where the function name is self-explanatory.
 This is intentional to reduce the number of tokens.
 The parameters are also kept simple; anything the model shouldn't need to know (like the `cartId` or `paymentId`) are kept hidden.
 This information is instead provided by internal services.

     > [!NOTE]
     > The one thing you don't need to worry about is the complexity of the return types.
 You'll notice that the return types are not serialized in the schema.
 This is because the model doesn't need to know the return type to generate a response.
-In the step 6, however, we'll see how overly verbose return types can impact the quality of the chat completion.
+In Step 6, however, we'll see how overly verbose return types can impact the quality of the chat completion.

 2. **Parameter types** – With the schema, you can specify the type of each parameter.
 This is important for the model to understand the expected input.
 In the above example, the `size` parameter is an enum, and the `toppings` parameter is an array of enums.
 This helps the model generate more accurate responses.

     > [!TIP]
     > Avoid, where possible, using `string` as a parameter type.
 The model can't infer the type of string, which can lead to ambiguous responses.
 Instead, use enums or other types (e.g., `int`, `float`, and complex types) where possible.

 3. **Required parameters** - You can also specify which parameters are required.
 This is important for the model to understand which parameters are _actually_ necessary for the function to work.
-Later on in step 3, the model will use this information to provide as minimal information as necessary to call the function.
+Later on in Step 3, the model will use this information to provide as minimal information as necessary to call the function.

     > [!TIP]
     > Only mark parameters as required if they are _actually_ required.
 This helps the model call functions more quickly and accurately.

 4. **Function descriptions** – Function descriptions are optional but can help the model generate more accurate responses.
 In particular, descriptions can tell the model what to expect from the response since the return type is not serialized in the schema.
 If the model is using functions improperly, you can also add descriptions to provide examples and guidance.

     For example, in the `get_pizza_from_cart` function, the description tells the user to use this function instead of relying on previous messages.
 This is important because the cart may have changed since the last message.

     > [!TIP]